 - Manuscripts can be under consideration by other publishers, but the winning writer must agree to withdraw their entry from consideration by other publishers.
 There will be no refunds of entry fees.

-- Any U.S. writer of Hispanic, Latino/a/x, or Chicana/o/x descent who has not previously published a book of fiction or creative nonfiction/hybrid works may enter the contest, with the exception of current colleagues and/or students, close friends, or family of the judge.
-Additionally, anyone currently serving in the Inlandia Institute in the last two years, either as an employee or on the Inlandia Institute Board of Directors, or is a close family member of the above, is not eligible.
+- Any writer residing in the U.S. or its territories of Hispanic, Latino/a/e/x, or Chicana/o/x descent may enter the contest, with the exception of current colleagues and/or students, close friends, or family of the judge.
+Additionally, anyone currently serving in the Inlandia Institute in the last two years, either as an employee or on the Inlandia Institute Board of Directors, or is a close family member, is not eligible.